MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Flow controls in the Q# standard libararies
+title: Flow controls in the Q# standard libraries
 description: Learn about the flow control operations and functions in the Microsoft Q# standard library.
 author: QuantumWriter
 uid: microsoft.quantum.concepts.control-flow
-ms.author: martinro@microsoft.com
+ms.author: martinro
-ms.date: 12/11/2017
+ms.date: 9/14/2020
 ms.topic: article
 no-loc: ['Q#', '$$v']
 # Use only one of the following.
 Use ms.service for services, ms.prod for on-prem.
 Remove the # before the relevant field.